LeNPaul/full-circle/_drafts/2021-08-24-saving-time-with-task-automation.md

 I came across [Clockify](https://clockify.me/), which was a time tracker that also had a Pomodoro timer built in.
 I can keep track of how I spent my time through time entries, which were divided into roughly 25-minute time blocks.
 This was perfect.

-I began tracking my hours in Clockify and using the pomodoro timer, which was a natural transition.
+I began tracking my hours in Clockify and using the Pomodoro timer, which was a natural transition.
 I now needed a means to automate the process of taking the tasks.
-Incedentally, my job involves building integrations, so I was in a good position to build a custom integration.
+Incidentally, my job involves building IT integrations, so I was in a good position to build a custom integration for this workflow.

 ### What is Integration

-Simply put, integration is
+Simply put, [integration](https://www.redhat.com/en/topics/integration/what-is-integration) in the context of IT is the connection of different systems that were not originally meant to connect to each other in ways that improve efficiency and productivity.

+In the field of healthcare IT that I work in, this can mean anything from connecting laboratory information systems (LIS) to electronic medical record (EMR) systems, to connecting databases with various APIs.

+In my case, this means connecting Clockify with Harvest, so that the information that is inputted into Clockify is sent to Harvest so that I do not need to enter the same information into two different places.

+### Building the Integration

+Implementing an integration requires some kind of middleware to facilitate the integration.
+This can be as simple as a script that is run on a regular basis using some kind of scheduler, or an integration engine that provides a more complete middleware integration experience.
+For this project, I decided to use an integration engine called [Iguana](https://www.interfaceware.com/iguana), which provides a [Lua](https://www.lua.org/) scripting environment to perform integrations.

+Additionally, building an integration requires some kind of interface between the two systems to transfer data and perform actions.
+Most web applications have comprehensive REST APIs that provide essentially the same functionality as the user interface and act as this interface.
+Luckily, both [Clockify](https://clockify.me/developers-api) and [Harvest](https://help.getharvest.com/api-v2/) have well-documented APIs.

+With all of those requirements for an integration met, the next step was to design the integration workflow.

 ### Notes

-* Build the integration.

 * Compare times saved for putting time into Harvest vs. automating or making it easier to put in time